manicinc/logomaker/README.md

 ➡️ **[Try Logomaker Online Now!](https://manicinc.github.io/logomaker/)**
 * Uses the optimized build (`dist/github-pages`).
 * Loads a small font index (~100KB) initially, then fetches font data chunks (`*.json`) on demand.
-* Utilizes **IndexedDB** for persistent caching of downloaded font chunks, improving performance on subsequent visits.
-* Requires an internet connection for the initial index and subsequent chunk downloads (unless cached or fully preloaded).
-* **"Load All Fonts" option:** (Advanced tab) Fetches and caches the entire font library (~100MB+) into IndexedDB for complete offline use within the browser session.

 **2. Portable Version (Offline - Single File or Folder)** 📦